|

 Created by Sir Robert Hitcham's Primary School.

-This game can be done in a much more relaxed and spontaneous manner than described here.
-It will very much depend on the group you have, and how much license you have to rampage around the surrounding area!
+manner than described here.
+It will very much depend on the group you have,

 Food Chain

-Duration: 20 mins+
+Duration: 20 mins+How to play

-This game is a kind of dramatised story which the leader tells and the group acts out.
-It's good when the group is a bit tired and needs to stay still for a while - don't try it first when they want to run about.
+tells and the group acts out.
+It's good when the group is a bit tired and needs

 Talk about the place where you are, and the sort of animals and plants which are there.
 (Also possible to talk about a pond or other specific ecosystem with older kids).
 Stand in a circle.
 Ask, where does all the energy come from?
 (A: the sun) Get the bright spark who knows that one to hold one end of the string and stand in the middle.
 Explain that the string represents energy.
 Then attach a chain of plants and animals to the chain in a spiral around the sun, bringing children in from the outside circle as they give an answer.
 If you only allow those outside the web to give answers this ensures that everyone gets a turn.
 Often talk through the chain as you build it.
 Use examples of animals which are right there where you are, to try to limit those who like to list off loads of higher carnivores from tropical habitats.
 When everyone is in the chain you can try eliminating a few key members to see what happens.
 I do this by keeping one person back, the little shy one usually, to be the 'Alien' from outside the ecosystem.
 The alien dosn't understand about ecosystems.
 They want to do an experiment and take one bit away.
 The alien chooses a person to fire his/her magic gun at, and that person dies horribly.
 Make sure the alien chooses someone near the bottom of the chain - they get another shot if not.
 All those who depend upon the person 'zapped' then die in turn, until everyone - or most of them - is on the floor!
 The consequences are so dire that the alien quickly fires the magic gun at the original victim again and the balance of things is restored as each one gets up and 'comes back to life' in turn.